It’s estimated that tens of millions of feral and stray cats freely roam the streets of the United States and breed rapidly!

-Doing nothing and using ineffective approaches are what have resulted in the current overpopulation problem.
-Trying to rescue all of the feral cats and find them homes is impossible given their numbers and their limited socialization.
-Removing or relocating all of the feral cats invites new unneutered cats to move in and the cycle of reproduction starts again.
+Doing nothing and using ineffective approaches has resulted in the current overpopulation problem.
+Trying to rescue all of the feral cats and find them homes is impossible given their numbers, their ability to reproduce and their limited socialization.
+Removing or relocating all of the feral cats invites new unaltered cats to move in and the cycle of overpopulation starts again.

-Trap-Neuter-Return (TNR) is the only method proven to be humane and effective in controlling cat population growth.
+Trap-Neuter-Return (TNR) is the only method proven to be humane and effective in controlling cat overpopulation.

 - Population control and permanently reducing the number of cats in an area

 - Lowering cat intake into shelters, thereby lowering shelter euthanasia rates